On This Page

 Answer: The total volume is 45π cm³, or about 141.4 cm³.

-Truncated Cone and Frustum Volume
+Truncated Cone Volume (Frustum)

 Composite Cone Problems